For Kitchen Confidence:

 More than anything, my desire for this blog is to give you the confidence you need to succeed in the kitchen.
 Whether you are using my recipes, or something you found off of pinterest, I want you to be able to read a recipe and understand everything that is going on and predict problems before they arise.

-Some good places to start would be:
+Some good places to start are:

 - Cooking Methods.
 While it may not seem like a lot of fun to read about cooking methods.
 Understanding them properly could help prevent a total recipe catastrophe, as well as save you time, money, resources, and dinner before something goes totally awry.